-Glycerin is rapidly absorbed in the intestine and the stomach, distributed throughout the extracellular space and renally excreted.
-3,15,16 Glycerin is phosphorylated to α -glycerophosphate by glycerol kinase, predominantly in the liver (80%-90%) and kidneys (10%-20%), and incorporated via the standard metabolic pathways to form glucose (gluconeogenesis) and glycogen.
-15,17 Glycerin kinase is also found in intestinal mucosa, brown adipose tissue, lymphatic tissue, lung and pancreas.
+Glycerin is rapidly absorbed from the intestine and the stomach, distributed throughout the extracellular space, and excreted renally. $^{2,16,17}$ Glycerin is phosphorylated to $\alpha$ -glycerophosphate by glycerol kinase, predominantly in the liver (80%-90%) and kidneys (10%-20%), and incorporated via the standard metabolic pathways to form glucose (gluconeogenesis) and glycogen. $^{16,18}$ Glycerin kinase is also found in intestinal mucosa, brown adipose tissue, lymphatic tissue, lung and pancreas.
 Glycerin may also combine with free fatty acids in the liver to form triglycerides (lipogenesis) that can be distributed to adipose tissues.
-The glycerin turnover rate is directly proportional to plasma glycerin levels.
-18
+The glycerin turnover rate is directly proportional to plasma glycerin levels. $^{19}$